How to Close Your Parking Lot Before Asphalt Paving

 Parking lot paving can’t start until the pavement is completely dry.
 This means you’ll need to shut off your automatic sprinkler system so it doesn’t go off in the middle of installing an asphalt patch.
 Likewise, pavement will need to be dry before your contractor can start parking lot sealcoating.

 Sprinkler systems should remain off until the parking lot can be re-opened to vehicles.
-If your commercial property is behind locked gates, you’ll need to make sure someone is on the premises to let in the asphalt contractors.
+If your commercial property is behind locked gates, you’ll need to make sure someone is on the premises to let in the.

 Let Employees and Tenants Know